sagemath/sagewiki_to_gh-2022-10-10/Python3-Switch.md

 Starting from version 9.0 (to be released later in 2019 or early 2020), !SageMath will be running on top of '''Python 3'''.

-The change from Python2 to Python3 has already been made by all major scientific software based on Python, including !NumPy, !SciPy and Jupyter.
-It becomes more and more common for scientific Python software to work only under Python3.
+The change from Python 2 to Python 3 has already been made by all major scientific software based on Python, including !NumPy, !SciPy and Jupyter.
+It becomes more and more common for scientific Python software to work only under Python 3.
 Moreover, the official end of life for Python 2 is the end of 2019 (see the [[https://pythonclock.org/|countdown]])

 For all these reasons, it is necessary for !SageMath to switch to Python 3.
 After a lot of work and a lot of time, this is now possible and will be done in the 9.0 version.